guard/guard/README.md

 This instructs the jessie Guard to watch for file changes in the `spec` folder, but only for file names that ends with `_spec` or `Spec` and have a file type of `js` or `coffee`.

 You can easily test your watcher regular expressions with [Rubular](http://rubular.com/).

-When you add an optional block to the watch expression, you can modify the file name that has been detected before sending it to the Guard for processing:
+When you add a block to the watch expression, you can modify the file name that has been detected before sending it to the Guard for processing:

 ```ruby